 Living in Timisoara: Pros & Cons (Is It Worth It?)

-Located in the Western parts of Romania, it offers quick connections to Serbia and Hungary, as well as other cities in the country.
-It’s a place that you can easily fall in love with, despite the negatives (but let me tell you – no city is perfect!)
+Located in the Western part of Romania, it offers quick connections to Serbia and Hungary, as well as other cities in the country, including via air as the Timisoara airport has direct flights to Bucharest and hopefully other destinations as well.

 With all these in mind, let’s take a look at the Pros and Cons of living in Timisoara!